 The National Sustainable Agriculture Coalition (NSAC) officially commenced on January 1, 2009 after the respective governing bodies of the National Campaign for Sustainable Agriculture and the Sustainable Agriculture Coalition voted to merge the two organizations.
-The newly created NSAC will give voice to the broad and vital grassroots efforts across the country to bring real change in policies for a more sustainable agriculture.
-The timing is right to bring fresh ideas, energy, and enthusiasm to a changed atmosphere in Washington.
+As the product of this merger, NSAC gives voice to grassroots efforts across the country working to bring about real policy change for a more sustainable agriculture future.
+Since that time NSAC has had many significant accomplishments, bringing fresh ideas, energy, and enthusiasm for sustainable agriculture to Washington, DC.

 In 2003, the members of the Sustainable Agriculture Coalition voted to make SAC a national coalition so that grassroots organizations from outside the Midwest could join and be represented by SAC in Washington, D.C.
 At the time of the merger, SAC had 33 member groups that spread throughout the country.
 Over its 20-year history, SAC successfully developed many important federal programs, including the: